thursdaybw/BasiqVoyager/web/docs/Phase_2_-_Understanding_Basiq_API_and_Dashboard-status.md

 3. **Addressing Specific Queries about Basiq API and Dashboard**
    - Status: Not complete

 ## Actions Taken

 1. Provided a detailed explanation of the Basiq platform, its dashboard, API, and how they relate to each other.
 2. Addressed specific queries about the Basiq dashboard and API.

+## Resources

+https://docs.basiq.io/en/articles/5088006-resolving-complaints: You can find the head office address, phone number and the support@basiq.io email address here.

 ## Conclusion